 I toned the whole panel in acrylic because I hate working up from white.
 Ideally it would have been a nice even coat of color, but I did a particularly bad job this time — didn’t mix enough paint the first time, didn’t add any retarder to help blend the acrylic — so it came out patchy and hideous.
 Doesn’t really matter!
 It’ll all get covered, anyway, and I could see the sketch through it, which was the important bit.
 As my painting teacher told us:

 “Of course your painting is ugly right now.
 It’s trying to get born.
 You were real ugly when you were trying to get born.”

-Before I go the oils out I toned three little square panels for later acrylic paintings.
-The ‘medium’ texture of the panel was far too evident on the first one, so I sanded the next two lightly before painting them.
+Before I got the oils out I toned three little square panels for later acrylic paintings.
+The texture of the panel was too extreme on the first one, so I sanded the next two lightly before painting them.
 The texture is Da Vinci’s ‘medium’, and it seems to vary from panel to panel.
 The 11×14 panel was great, but the small squares looked like someone had been at them with a drywall mud gun.
 It only took two passes with a sanding block to knock them down to something less obvious.

 I toned these with brown, thinking it would be a nice neutral base for some flower studies, then read an article on landscape painting where the artist recommended bright red under mostly-green paintings.
 That sounds really interesting.
 I might repaint these fire-engine red.

 Some regrets, but all in all a successful first foray back into oil paints.

 - On 2017-01-16

 - 0 Comments